zenorachi/dynamic-user-segmentation/README.md

     * Create a service account and generate a secret key for it;
     * Add the received secret key to the `secrets` directory.;
     * Modify the environment variable `GDRIVE_CREDENTIALS` in the .env file.
 > **Hint:** the service can be launched without integrating with Google Drive.
+In this case, you need to leave the value of the `GDRIVE_CREDENTIALS` variable empty.
-> In this case, when requesting a link to a CSV file, an error will occur stating that the GDrive service is unavailable.
+> In this case, when requesting a link to a CSV file, an error will occur stating that the Google Drive service is unavailable.
 2. **Setting up environment variables (create a .env file in the project root):**
 ```dotenv
 # Database